 Oftentimes, an accidental death, and dismemberment plan is automatically offered as a part of a group insurance/employee benefits plan.
-In this case, the amount of the benefits from the AD&D coverage that would be paid out will equal the amount of the individual’s group life insurance benefits.
+In this case, the total benefits from the AD&D coverage that would be paid out will equal of the individual’s group life insurance benefits.
 Therefore, in this type of plan, the life insurance benefit payout would essentially be doubled if the insured dies as the result of a covered accident.

 There are some cases where accidental death coverage may be purchased through credit card offers, with the policy being underwritten by the major credit card issuers or an insurance carrier.
 Likewise, there are some credit unions that may also offer accidental death and dismemberment coverage – usually for a low-cost premium.

 Should Accidental Death Coverage Be Included with Senior Life Insurance Protection?